MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Expand-WindowsImage.md

 ```

 ### -ConfirmTrustedFile
-Specifies that this cmdlet validates the image for Trusted Desktop on a Windows&reg; 8 or Windows&reg; 8.1.
+Specifies that this cmdlet validates the image for Trusted Desktop on Windows 8 or Windows 8.1.
 This option can only be run on a computer running at least Windows&reg; Preinstallation Environment (Windows PE) 4.0.

 ```yaml